samsungplay/Thruflux/README.md

 ```

 Notes:
+- If thruserv is configured to provide TURN access via time-limited REST credentials (via --turn-server and --turn-static-auth-secret), clients do not need to specify a TURN server
 - `turn:` and `turn://` are equivalent; `turns:` / `turns://` enables TLS for the TURN control channel.
 - If you use `turns://`, the hostname in the URL must match the TURN server TLS certificate (unless `insecure=1` is set).